Ethiopia launches air strike on rebel 'training centre': govt

 The latest strike was in Quiha, a town five kilometres (three miles) east of Mekele, which the TPLF recaptured from government forces in June and has held ever since.

-"A special forces training center for the terrorist group TPLF has been the target of today's airstrike," government spokeswoman Selamawit Kassa said.
+"A special-forces training centre for the terrorist group TPLF has been the target of today's airstrike," government spokeswoman Selamawit Kassa said.

 "(A) large number of the group's illegally recruited military personnel were taking military trainings at this center."